texastribune/data-visuals-guides/kit-setup.md

 ### Deploy

-Once you are ready for the story to go live, make sure you change the `bucket` in the `project.config.js` from moose to apps.
+Once you are ready for the story to go live, make sure you change the `bucket` in the `project.config.js` from `capybara-test` to `apps`.
 Here's what it [should look like](https://github.com/texastribune/feature-asset-forfeiture-2019-05/blob/master/project.config.js#L14) when you're done.